achasol/achasol/README.md

 On the remaining days, I'm dedicated to pursuing my master's degree in Econometrics.
 My areas of interest are:

-- dynamic pricing models
+- Dynamic pricing models
-- timeseries forecasting
+- Timeseries forecasting
 - Cost-effective LLM deployments

 Want to have a chat? reach out to me on [linkedin](https://www.linkedin.com/in/na%C3%AFm-achahboun-b0b50a196),